carbon198/vcl_cli/README.md

 You may find it useful to keep a Github repo with one folder created by this command for each directory.
 This way you can version your VCL files.

+Use the `vcl help [command]` command if you want more information on an individual command.

 ## Contributing

 Submit a pull request.
 Don't break anything.